 |Recording||1080p, 4K supported resolution|

-- Functions include ActiveTrack 2.0, Omnidirectional Obstacle Sensing, Hyperlapse, Low-Noise...
+- Functions include ActiveTrack 2.
+0, Omnidirectional Obstacle Sensing, Hyperlapse,...

 DJI Mavic 2 Pro Features